WatsonDataPlatform/E2ELab/datascientist/machinelearning/Readme.md

         ii.
 Provision an Apache Spark service to run notebooks on

         iii.
+Create a project

+        iv.
 Load the sample notebooks with the lab (machine-learning-with-DSX-lab.ipynb) and the
             installation of the software
             packages (ml-lab-installation.ipynb) needed for the lab;

-        iv.
+        v.
 Run the code in the notebook with the installation sequence

-        v.
+        vi.
 Run the code in the notebook with the lab

     b.
 Association rules lab (based on RStudio):